avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 Overall quality of the report

-### Q22 · Scale · 3.75 points
+### Q22 · Scale · 1 point

-How easy was it to ﬁnd answers?

-Response:
+Does the report follow the formatting instructions?

-- Difﬁcult
+- Not at all
-- Relatively difﬁcult
+- Little
-- Relatively easy
+- Mostly
-- Easy
+- Yes

-### Q23 · Scale · 3.75 points
+### Q23 · Text · Optional question

-What is the overall quality of the report?

-Response:

-- Bad
-- Fair
-- Good
-- Excellent

-### Q24 · Text

-Justify your answers for the two questions above.
+Justify your answers for overall quality of the report if needed